DaveLiddament/sarb/docs/Contributing.md

 ```

-Check all the CI tasks would run.
-NOTE you'll need to download the deptrac PHAR, see [instructions](https://github.com/qossmic/deptrac#installation):
+Check all the CI tasks would run:
 ```
 composer ci-<php version>